epmoyer/ipy_table/README.rst

 Dependencies and Supported Python Versions
 ==========================================

 At this time, ipy_table has only been tested with Python 2.7 under Linux and Windows.
-Test coverage and Travis integration have been added to support development of Python 3 compatibility.
+Test coverage and Travis integration are being added as of ``1.15.0`` to facilitate developing Python 3 compatibility.

 ipy_table is designed to be used within a Jupyter Notebook.